tmthrgd/passit/README.md

 Two special captures (`(?P<name>)`) are supported:

 1. `(?P<word>)`: A word from any of the supported wordlists.
-This can take up to three paramaters: the name of a supported wordlist ('orchard:medium' - default, 'orchard:long', 'orchard:alpha, 'orchard:qwerty, 'sts10', 'eff:large' / 'eff',
- 'eff:short1' or 'eff:short2'), an optional number to generate multiple words, and an optional separator to insert between the words (defaults to a space), each parameter is separated by a '/'.
+This can take up to three paramaters: the name of a supported wordlist ('orchard:medium', 'orchard:long' - default, 'orchard:alpha, 'orchard:qwerty, 'sts10', 'eff:large' / 'eff', 'eff:short1' or 'eff:short2'), an optional number to generate multiple words, and an optional separator to insert between the words (defaults to a space), each parameter is separated by a '/'.
 1. `(?P<emoji>)`: A Unicode 15.0 emoji returned from `Emoji15`.
 This can take a number to generate multiple emoji.